STAT545-UBC-hw-2018-19/hw02-katiezinn/KZ_Hw2.md

     ## [1] "Africa"   "Americas" "Asia"     "Europe"   "Oceania"

-The **summary** function shows the frequency of each level.. in this case it shows how many values each continent has
+The **summary** function shows the frequency of each level... in this case it shows how many values each continent has

 ``` r
 summary(gapminder$continent)